redis/redis-doc/commands/georadius.md

 Return the members of a sorted set populated with geospatial information using `GEOADD`, which are within the borders of the area specified with the center location and the maximum distance from the center (the radius).

 The common use case for this command is to retrieve geospatial items near ot a specified point and no far than a given amount of meters (or other units).
-This allows, for example, to suggest mobile users of an applicaiton nearby places.
+This allows, for example, to suggest mobile users of an application nearby places.

 The radius is specified in one of the following units: